Poeschl/Folkwang/README.md

 ## Use this pack

-### PolyMC
+### PrismLauncher

-The recommended way of launching this modpack is with [PolyMC](https://polymc.org/).
+The recommended way of launching this modpack is with [PrismLauncher](https://prismlauncher.org/).
 It allows to play modpacks from several big modpack plattforms and does not track any usage of it.

 With this way you are always automatically up-to-date with the latest files of Folkwang.
 They will be updated on every start of the modpack.

-The import is done via the "Add instance" button on the top left of PolyMC, then choose "Import from zip file" and enter the following url:
+The import is done via the "Add instance" button on the top left of PrismLauncher, then choose "Import from zip file" and enter the following url:

 ```txt
 https://poeschl.github.io/Folkwang/Folkwang-rolling.zip
 ```

-PolyMC will now download the needed metadata and will install all mods on the first start.
+PrismLauncher will now download the needed metadata and will install all mods on the first start.
 *Make sure the modpack has more then 4GB of memory available.* If not, see [this help](https://github.com/MultiMC/Launcher/wiki/Increasing-Java's-memory-allocation).

 ### Curseforge